Genera1Developer/Project-Auto/README.md

 **Code Structure Rules:**

-- No inline scripts or styles
+- No inline scripts or styles (except for index.html, settings.html, and dashboard.html)
 - Semantic HTML elements only
 - Strict content security policy
 - Error handling for all operations